220919-WVA-JavaReact/Richard-And-The-Richettes-Helping-Hand-UI/README.md

   3. Submits payment for job
   4. Submit reviews for the Helping Hand(Star rating?) - mvp
   5. View own rating - mvp
-    * High rating and high request amount = preferred client status
+  a.
+High rating and high request amount = preferred client status
-    * Some star on profile
+  b.
+Some star on profile
   6. View past and active requests - mvp
   7. Can view/accept/deny bids on requests - mvp
 #### Helping Hand: